Conaclos/replayable-random/README.md

 Work In Progress...

-All following projects enable to generate reproducible pseudo random numbers.
-However they offer distinct API and primitives.
+All following projects enable to generate reproducible pseudo-random numbers.

-[prando][prando] provides a (mutable) Object Oriented API that uses a *xorshift PRNG* based on the triplet combination (13, 17, 5) by George Marsaglia.
+[prando][prando] provides a mutable Object Oriented API that uses a *xorshift PRNG* based on the triplet combination invented by George Marsaglia.

 [pure-rand][pure-rand] provides an immutable Object Oriented API and two PRNGs: *Mersenne Twister*, *Linear Congruential*.